List of When Life Gives You Tangerines characters: Park Bong-nam

 Park Bong-nam (played by Kim Young-woong) is the male owner of the inn where Ae-sun and Gwan-shik stay after running away to Busan.
 When the innkeepers steal Ae-sun and Gwan-shik's bag and deny any knowledge, Park Bong-nam becomes angry and kicks them out, demanding evidence.
 However, when Ae-sun and Gwan-shik return to retrieve the bag and are caught, Park grabs Ae-sun and threatens her.
 This provokes Gwan-shik to become angry, kick a wall, and deliver a flying kick.
 Later, after his wife is reported and imprisoned, and following persistent demands from Gye-ok, Park finally returns the stolen valuables.

 Gold Shop Owner

-Gold Shop Owner (played by Shin Mi-young) owns "Nampo-dang," a gold shop in Busan visited by Ae-sun and Gwan-shik to sell their valuables.
-She immediately recognizes them as runaway teenagers and initially regards them unfavorably.
+Goldsmith (played by Shin Mi-young) owns "Nampo-dang," a goldsmith shop in Busan visited by Ae-sun and Gwan-shik to sell their valuables.
+She immediately recognises them as runaway teenagers and initially regards them unfavorably.
 However, when the innkeeper attempts to steal and sell Ae-sun and Gwan-shik's valuables, the shop owner identifies the items as stolen goods and reports them to the police, aiding in their arrest.
-She also fulfills Gwan-shik's request by making a wedding ring, demonstrating genuine Busan generosity.
+She also fulfils Gwan-shik's request by making a wedding ring, demonstrating genuine Busan generosity.